Kikkers/Factorio_Smart-Circuit-Systems/README.md

 Version history:

+0.1.2
++ Support for v0.11.1
++ Recipes modified to more conventional requirements

 0.1.1
 + Recipes are one iron plate for both items.
 (For testing purposes or the impatient)
 + Unlocked from start (you still need red/green wires tho).